 This is an optional field which serves as a unique identifier for your location.
-This ID can be printed and scanned as a barcode, instantly pulling up the location on your system as needed.
+This ID can be scanned as a barcode, instantly pulling up the location on your system as needed.
 It will also show up on the Location Detail Page under ‘Identification Number’:

 Note the Sequence Number just under that, denoting Baltimore as ‘Location # 2’.
 This will help you keep track of your locations much more easily, and enable you to pull up similarly-named locations a lot quicker.
 This gets reflected in the URL as well.
 For example:

 https://xyz.ezofficeinventory.com/locations/2 will take you to Baltimore for this account.

 On location fields in the mobile app (including Create, Edit, Checkout, Checkin, Mass Edit, or any Filters), a barcode icon is shown, outlined in blue below:

 Scanning the location barcode here will bring up the associated location.

 To begin using this feature, go to Settings → Company Settings → Location Field Format, and choose Search Lookup:

 You can now use location IDs and scan location barcodes.